Cycling in Hamilton

 On-road bicycle facilities generally take the form of:

-There are hundreds of cycle parking spaces across Hamilton.
+There are hundreds of bike parking spaces across Hamilton.
 These cycle parks take various forms and sizes.

 Advanced stop boxes